-The schools' workforce is composed of six staff with two teachers, three childcare-trained educators and one administrator.
-Eighty-three percent are from an English speaking background with seventeen percent from non-English speaking background.
-One hundred percent of the staff are of the female gender with an average age of 50 years.
+The schools' workforce is composed of seven staff with three teachers, three childcaretrained educators and one administrator.
+Eighty-five percent are from an English speaking background with fifteen percent from non-English speaking background.
+One hundred percent of the staff are of the female gender with an average age of 53 years.
 Staff have all completed the working with children check upon appointment, and all hold a current first aid certificate.
-Staff attendance has been excellent due our healthy environment.
+Staff attendance has been excellent due to our healthy environment.
 Long-term staff ensure a great stability with the children and the overall program.